Code-Institute-Submissions/trigg4tables/README.md

 6. **Loading Images** During initial testing on both android and iOS mobiles, Trigg images were slow to load.
 Changing png to svg files improved load times on android, however images were only displayed on iOS on second use.
 Preloading image sources in JS resolved this issue.

-7. **Closing Video** If the close button, used to hide the instruction video, was pressed before the video had ended the audio continued.
-Adding the following code to the close button click method resets the video and stops the audio.
+7. **Closing Video** Once the instruction video was embedded it became apparent that if clicked before the video had ended, the close button used to hide did not stop play.
+Adding the following code to the close button click method reset the video and stopped the audio.

 ```
 $("iframe").attr("src", "https://www.youtube.com/embed/QnvT6_Fp1B4?rel=0");